ichen6-gmuedu/2024Thesis_MCNDN/README.md

    - Android SDK Installation
      - Android Application Configuration
  - Running
+   - Configuring NDNsim For Android Device
    - Command Line Inputs
-  - Configuring NDNsim For Android Device
    - Configuring bash script
  - Expected Results

 ## Project Description

 This project is a simulation for NDN with a mobile consumer.
-This simulation is made for Iris Chen's 2024 Master's Thesis, "Mobile Consumer Architecture For Named Data Networking" at George Mason Unversity under Doctor Robert Simon.
+This simulation is made for Iris Chen's 2024 Master Thesis, "Mobile Consumer Architecture For Named Data Networking" at George Mason Unversity under Doctor Robert Simon.

-This simulation acts as a generalizable model for consumer mobility in NDN utilizing a mobility function to do proactive caching.
+This simulation acts as a generalizable model for consumer mobility in NDN, utilizing proactive caching AKA precaching based on a linger time and probabilistic precaching based on probability of link failure.
+This simulation is implemented at the application layer with a python program on PC and a java application on Android.

-This simulation is created and tested in Linux and Android SDK only.
+This simulation is created and tested in Linux 22.04.5 LTS and Android SDK 2024.1.2.

 ## Installation